6 Days , 2 Countries , 4 Cities

 Nature is everywhere in Finland.
-Approximately 70 percent of the land is covered by forest, there are about 188 000 lakes, 1 100 km of coastline and around 81 000 islands off the coast.
+Forests cover approximately 70 percent of the land, while there are around 188,000 lakes, 1,100 km of coastline, and approximately 81,000 islands off the coast.
 The archipelago that lies between mainland Finland and Sweden is the largest in Europe.

 Weather, Climate and Geography